-Subsequent proposals in 2011-12 involved tolling Interstate 95 in North Carolina with rates as high as $20 for using the entire freeway in the Tar Heel State.
-Opposition to tolling the road has grown however, and a No Tolls on I-95 coalition formed, with notable billboards and banners posted along the I-95 corridor against tolling.
+Subsequent proposals in 2011-12 involved tolling Interstate 95 in North Carolina with rates as high as $20 for using the entire freeway.
+Increased opposition, including the No Tolls on I-95 coalition formed, with billboards and banners posted along the I-95 corridor against tolling.

 A $63 million project starting in 2019 will rebuild six interchanges along Interstate 95 near Dunn.
 The substandard exchanges date from the 1960s, with narrow foot prints and low clearance overpasses.
 The two and a half year project will rebuild the following interchanges as follows:

-- Exit 70 - Bud Hawkins Road - geometric improvements to the parclo B4 interchange.
+- Exit 70 - Bud Hawkins Road - geometric improvements to the parclo B2 interchange.